Ornette Coleman – Skies of America Columbia KC 31562 (1972)

 In all, this is a problematic recording to say the least.
 The underlying compositions do have merit, which does shine through.
 However, the way it was realized and recorded leaves much to be desired.
 In hindsight, this was a sign that the 1970s were going to be rocky when it came to Ornette Coleman recordings.

-My own view of the album tends to vary widely depending on when I hear the album.
+My own view of the album tends to vary widely depending on when I hear it.
 I can listen to it and think that Ornette is a complete dilettante, and another time listen to it and think it is inspired if still hampered in how it was recorded.
 My feelings are mixed.
+I can say that I find a 1987 bootleg recording of a live Italian performance of a re-orchestrated version of the piece to be far superior to this one.